Jean-Marie de Villeneuve Cillart: Biography

 From then on, Surveillante was attached to the Ternay's squadron as part of a frigate division Cillart, with his flag on Surveillante, and also comprising Amazone and Hermione, which had been at Boston since 27 April already.

 He took part in the Battle of Cape Henry on 16 March 1781.

-On 5 June 1781, as Surveillante was arriving at Saint-Domingue from America, she encountered the 48-gun frigate HMS Ulysses.
+On 5 June 1781, as Surveillante was arriving at Saint-Domingue from America, he encountered the 48-gun frigate HMS Ulysses.
 A chased ensued and at 2130, Ulysses caught up with Surveillante.
 After 2 hours and a half of battle, the frigates broke the engagement.

 On 24 October 1781, after the Siege of Yorktown, Surveillante brought Gontaut de Lauzun to France to bring the news of the victory.
-She arrived at Brest on 15 November.
+He arrived at Brest on 15 November.

 Cillart was killed at the Battle of Quibéron in July 1795.
 Two of his nephews, Étienne Cillart de Villeneuve and Armand Cillart de Villeneuve, were also killed with him.